nkoehring/sent.js/README.md

 > one keypress).
 It wouldn't be hard, but it also wouldn't be very
 > satisfying.
 But it would be useful.

-So here I amâ€¦ the masochist that wrote this.
+So here I am, the masochist that wrote this.
 Just not as static html generator but in-browser Javascript application.

 To use, just put the slides into a single element with id="slides" and load